Iznik pottery: Blue-and-white ware (1480–1520)

+Form

+The two most prevalent colors on the dish are white and blue, which is a direct influence of Chinese art.
+The base of the ceramic is white color so that the blue intricate designs will display great contrast.
+The blue color used on the dish is striking, allowing the delicate vegetal designs to power through and shine.

 Patronage by the Ottoman court: Süleyman the Magnificent

 After the conquest of Constantinople in 1453, the Ottoman sultans started a huge building programme.
 In these buildings, especially those commissioned by Süleyman, his wife Hürrem (Roxelana) and his Grand Vizier Rüstem Pasha, large quantities of tiles were used.
 The Sultan Ahmed Mosque in Istanbul (the "Blue Mosque") alone contains 20,000 tiles.
 The Rüstem Pasha Mosque is more densely tiled and tiles were used extensively in the Topkapı Palace.
 As a result of this demand, tiles dominated the output of the Iznik potteries.

-Under Süleyman the Magnificent (1520–66), demand for Iznik wares increased.
+Under Süleyman the Magnificent (1520–1566), demand for Iznik wares increased.
 Jugs, hanging lamps, cups, bowls and dishes were produced, inspired by metalwork and illuminated books as well as Chinese ceramics.
 Many large dishes were made with looser designs, incorporating ships, animals, trees and flowers.
 The dishes appear to have been made for display, as most have pierced footrings so that they can be hung up, but they have been observed also to be scratched from use.
 Designs in the 1520s include the saz style in which a long, serrated saz (reed) leaf, dynamically arranged, is balanced by static rosette forms.
 In the second half of the sixteenth century the more natural quatre fleurs style was also introduced.
 This used a repertoire of stylised tulips, carnations, roses and hyacinths.
 It was promoted by Kara Memi (Kara Mehmed Çelebi) who by 1557/8 was the chief artist of Sultan Süleyman's court.